conda/conda/docs/source/faq.rst

 space is limited or if you do not wish to take the time to download and install all the Anaconda packages at once.

+6. Do I need to uninstall other Python installations or packages to use conda?

+No. Even if you already have a system Python, another Python installation from a source such as the OS X Homebrew package manager, and globally installed packages from pip such as pandas and numpy, you do not need to uninstall, remove, or clean up any of them before using conda.

+Just install Anaconda or Miniconda normally, and let the installer add the conda installation of Python to your PATH environment variable.
+There is no need to set the PYTHONPATH environment variable.

+To examine your PATH variable and see if the conda installation of Python is in it, you can use ``echo $PATH`` on OS X or Linux or ``echo %PATH%`` on Windows.
+To see which Python installation is currently set as the default, use ``which python`` on OS X or Linux and ``where python`` on Windows.
+To see which packages are installed in your current conda environment and their version numbers, use ``conda list``.

 Getting help
 ============